monome/docs/norns/study-1.md

 Before we dive in, here is some terminology which is mentioned throughout this study:

 - [**function**](https://www.tutorialspoint.com/lua/lua_functions.htm): a named task or event in our script. *Calling* a function simply means executing or invoking that task or event.
-Functions can be written to have general knowledge of the other components of our script, or we can load *arguments* into the function call to ask it to perform its task on the specific supplied values.
 If we are defining a function, we use `end` at the end of our definition.
-If we are calling a function, we use parenthesis after its name to indicate a function call -- we can pass arguments to the function inside of the parenthesis.
+If we are calling a function, we use parenthesis after its name to indicate a function call -- we can pass arguments (see next) to the function inside of the parenthesis.
+	- **argument**: functions can be written to have general knowledge of the other components of our script, or we can ask it to perform its task on specific supplied values.
+Supplying these values is referred to as 'passing *arguments*' into the function call.
+In `print("hello")`, `print` is the function and `"hello"` is the argument specifying what we'd like to print.
 - [**string**](https://www.tutorialspoint.com/lua/lua_strings.htm): a sequence of characters, like every word in this sentence.
 A sequence of characters becomes a string when its enclosed in single quotes eg. `'hello'`, double quotes eg. `"hello"`, or double brackets eg. `[[hello]]`.
+We will only use double and single quotes throughout these studies, but please be sure not to mix + match -- `'hello"` is *not* a valid string.
 - [**variable**](https://www.tutorialspoint.com/lua/lua_variables.htm): a named storage container for data that our script can manipulate.
 We *declare* a variable and *assign* it a value by using a convention like `my_favorite_number = 11`.
 While our script runs, it will remember that our favorite number is 11.
 Variables can store numbers, strings, functions, and tables (which we'll talk about in the next study).
 For those with prior coding experience, it might be interesting to learn that variables in Lua are, by default, global -- later on, we'll cover [local vs. global variables](#addendum-global).

 ## hello?